StrangerZiokan/StrangerZiokan/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Shikhar Gupta, :bowtie .
+My name is Shikhar Gupta, :bowtie: .
 I consider myself to be a smart worker and a team player.
 I am skilled in C++, C, Javascript and NodeJS